Make a Movie in 2 Weeks with only your Teams Resources!

 The Writer should make themselves available to give creative clarity once production starts.
 The Writer is expected to be on set when their team shoots.

-No longer than 6 minutes in run time including credits, and the Beyond Film School company introduction at the front of the film.
+No longer than 6 minutes in run time including credits, and the Beyond Film School company vanity card at the front of the film.

 All elements given on the Film Challenge Launch Day must be in the final edit of the film.